PUlanowski/GcpGradProject/README.md

 6. Tweet stream now flows to our PubSub topic and populates subscription we've created.

-<br><span style = "background-color: #ABBAFF">Twitter free API sometimes provide inconsistent stream (this is in ToC also) which results in streaming duplicates, that may cause downstream issues.
+<br><br><br><span style = "background-color: #ABBAFF">Note: Twitter free API sometimes provide inconsistent stream (this is in ToC also) which results in streaming duplicates, that may cause downstream issues.
 Because duplicates comes one after another, we use simple trick to filter them out just before we parse them into PubSub.</span>
 ```python
         encoded_tweet = json.dumps(tweet).encode('utf-8')
         if get_vals(tweet_proc, 'id')[0] != prev_tweet_id: